Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Architecture implementation and system calibration

-The performance of the cluster-based qubit depends on the number of donors within a cluster.
-Although the variation in the number of donors does not affect the feasibility of the cluster-based scheme, determining the optimal range of donor numbers can ensure good operation performance of the qubits.
+Stochastic placement of donors can lead to randomness in the numbers of donors within each cluster.
+However, variation in the number of donors within a cluster is acceptable for a cluster-based qubit system.
+When the number of donors in the cluster unexpectedly increases, the excess nuclear spins can be excluded from the qubit set after they are initialized.
+A decrease in the number of donors does not disrupt the cluster array structure, as the nuclear spin qubits within the array remain interconnected via exchange interactions.
+Although variation in the number of donors does not affect the feasibility of the cluster-based scheme, determining the optimal range of donor numbers can ensure good operation performance of the qubits.
 If there are too few donors within a cluster, more inter-cluster operations will be required, reducing the overall operational precision.
-Conversely, if there are too many donors in a cluster, the local CNOT gate cost within the cluster will increase significantly.
+In contrast, if there are too many donors in a cluster, the local cost of the CNOT gate within the cluster will increase significantly.
 This is because conditional ESR pulses must be applied more extensively to account for all possible states, effectively shielding the influence of other nuclei.
-Additionally, since the HF coupling strength depends on the overlap between the corresponding nuclear and electron wavefunctions, an large number of donors can lead to similar HF strength among nuclei within the cluster.
+Additionally, since the HF coupling strength depends on the overlap between the corresponding nuclear and electron wavefunctions, a large number of donors can lead to similar HF strength among nuclei within the cluster.
 This results in frequency crowding, making individual addressing more challenging due to overlapping resonance frequencies.

 To estimate the upper bound of donor numbers within a single cluster, we performed numerical simulations to model the HF strength distribution within a single cluster.
 Considering an ESR Rabi frequency of 0.5 MHz, a frequency difference of 5 MHz is required to ensure the crosstalk error below 1\%.
-We randomly sampled HF couplings from the experimentally reported range of 0.6 MHz to 304 MHz until the difference between any two HF strengths was less than 10 MHz.
+We randomly sampled HF couplings from the experimentally reported range of 0.6 MHz~\cite{edlbauer2025} to 304 MHz~\cite{kranz2023use_of_exchange} until the difference between any two HF strengths was less than 10 MHz.
 By 1000 samplings, the feasible number of donors within a cluster ranges from 2 to 11.
 The average number is 4.3 (1.5).
-With crosstalk mitigation techniques or slower ESR driving, the feasible number of donors within a cluster can be further increased.
+With crosstalk mitigation techniques or slower ESR driving~\cite{ZhangCH2025}, the feasible number of donors within a cluster can be further increased.